ga-wdi-boston/ember-resources-one-to-many/README.md

 ### Many-to-Many Relationship
 ![Pokemon Types](./readme-assets/type-icons.png)
-One of the core ideas of the Pokemon games is that Pokemon come in different 'types' (sometimes more than one); these types not only describe the nature of a particular Pokemon, they also define the types of attacks that a Pokemon is weak (or strong) against.
+One of the core ideas of the Pokemon games is that Pokemon come in different "types", such as FIRE, WATER, etc. These types not only describe the nature of a particular Pokemon, they also define the types of attacks that a Pokemon is weak (or strong) against.
+A Pokemon may have either one or two types; for instance, Bulbasaur is both GRASS- and POISON-typed.
+However, as there are only 18 "types", and over 700 Pokemon, there are many Pokemon who belong to the same type(s).
+We can infer from this that if our application were to have 'type' resource, it would need to have a many-to-many relationship with our 'pokemon' resource.

-For now, let's focus on the interplay between 'pokemon' and 'types'.
-There are many different Pokemon with a given type, and a given Pokemon can have either one or two types; as such, this is a many-to-many relationship.

 A 'type' has :
 * a name
 > Just one property for now, but we'll be adding a bunch more in the next example.

-The model looks like:
+Therefore, a Model for it would look like:
 ```javascript
 export default DS.Model.extend({
   name: DS.attr('string')
 });
 ```
-Test data for this resource is available at `fixtures/types.js`
+Test data for this resource is available at `fixtures/types.js`, but we'll need to add routes for 'types' to Mirage's `config.js` file.

-This is a many-to-many relationship, but just barely.
-To add the relationships, we need to (a) edit the models to reflect the relationship, and (b) update the fixtures with the appropriate data.
+To set up this many-to-many relationship, we need to edit the models to reflect the relationship and update the fixtures with the appropriate data.
+Once that's done, we can update our Components and Templates so that they refer to the new properties.

 <!-- (a) -->
 In order for the many-to-many to be handled correctly, we'll need to replace `typeOne` and `typeTwo` in the Pokemon model with a `hasMany` property, `types`.
 This will mean needing to change some UI code, but we can get to that at another time.